Taming the Urariquera

 They were feeding, alright.
 Wildly.
 All three of us hooked up immediately.
 Within minutes we were going as wild as the payara, shouting, laughing, cursing as we lost fish, whooping as we hooked up again and then scrambling around the boat, passing rods over and under and finally hurrying to release the ones we caught.
 It lasted about 30 minutes.
 As suddenly as it began, it was over.
 We had released eleven fish and probably lost twice as many as that.

 Payara are fantastic creatures.
 People's initial reaction when seeing these strange predators for the first time is usually dominated by their amazement at the fish's extreme dentition.
-Gaping, spike-toothed jaws culminate in a pair of huge, dagger-like fangs that completely pass through the bony skull of the upper jaw.
+Gaping, spike-toothed jaws culminate in a pair of huge, dagger-like fangs that settle into inset holes in the upper jaw.
 The big, fierce looking head is attached to a powerful, heavily muscled body, reminiscent of a bonito in top fighting trim.
 Payara are highly efficient hunting machines.
 Their huge pectoral fins and gigantic broad tails can drive them rapidly forward and upward through the wildest current, while the nightmarish, fang-tipped jaws clamp shut on hapless baitfish.
 Preferring large prey, typically 15 to 50% of their own body lengths, payara use the great fangs to block their victim's escape while their razor-sharp rear teeth penetrate the baitfish's body in preparation for turning and swallowing it.
 This altogether stupendous array of hunting tools gives payara the fighting attributes that make them one of the most admired gamefish anywhere.

 The crushing initial impact of a payara's attack is often followed by a momentary lull.
 Perhaps, they try to turn the bait, perhaps they're mouthing it.
 With the line tight, this is the moment to set the hook, and hard.
 Their bony, toothy jaws have an uncanny ability to deflect fishhooks.
 The unexpected impact of a hookset changes their equation.
 Suddenly, the payara mindset goes from hunting to escaping.
 Now the powerful musculature turns against the pressure of the rod and the payara runs.
 A big fish can peel off 50 yards of line in what feels like an eyeblink.
 Still hooked, he'll take to the air.
 One, two, sometimes three headshaking leaps, they are spectacular aerialists.
 Never quitting, they probe the current in search of their opponent's weakness.
 Give them slack, they're gone.
 Let them get into a fast current, they'll turn their broad bodies into the flow and head for the distant ocean.